-California doctor, assistant accused of three-year conspiracy to sell illegal opioids
+California doctor, assistant accused of 3-year conspiracy to sell illegal opioids

 A federal grand jury in Pittsburgh has accused a California doctor and his assistant of plotting to distribute illegal opioid painkillers, cheat the health care system and launder money in a scheme dating to three years ago, officials said Monday.

-Dr. Paul Michael Hoover, 57, and Marcia Ramsier Arthurs, 60 — both former residents of Western Pennsylvania who now live in Novato, Calif. — have been charged with conspiracy to distribute fentanyl, methadone and oxycodone, U.S. Attorney Scott W. Brady said.
-After moving to the state of California, the two would make trips back to the Pittsburgh region to distribute the drugs here, according to Brady’s office.
+Dr. Paul Michael Hoover, 57, and Marcia Ramsier Arthurs, 60 — both former residents of Western Pennsylvania who live in Novato, Calif. — have been charged with conspiracy to distribute fentanyl, methadone and oxycodone, U.S. Attorney Scott W. Brady said.
+After moving to California, the two would make trips back to the Pittsburgh region to distribute the drugs, according to Brady’s office.

 Fentanyl, in particular, is a synthetic opioid painkiller that can be 50 to 100 times stronger than heroin; as little as 2 or 3 nanograms per milliliter of blood of fentanyl can be deadly.